What’s the deal with white sugar substitutes?

 What are sugar substitutes and how are they used?

-You constantly see them at coffee shops and in restaurants in little packets, but it may surprise you to learn their reach extends far beyond your sugar-free cappuccino.
+You constantly see them in little packets at coffee shops and in restaurants but it may surprise you to learn their reach extends far beyond your sugar-free cappuccino.

 Sometimes referred to as “non-nutritive” or “high-intensity sweeteners”, these seriously sweet crystals are found in many commonly purchased products.
 They usually appear in foods that are labeled “diet” or “sugar-free.”
 They taste even sweeter than sugar but add few to no calories to your food, the exact amount depends on which sweetener is used.